timothee-haudebourg/pct-str/README.md

 ## Basic usage

-You can parse/decode percent-encoded strings by building `PctStr` slice over a `str` slice.
+You can parse/decode percent-encoded strings by building a `PctStr` slice over a `str` slice.

 ```rust
 use pct_str::PctStr;